qouteall/imm_ptl_wiki_copy/Config-Options.md

+## How to Access the Config

+In Fabric version, you can access the config GUI via the mod menu (this mod has mod menu bundled in).
+The config file is `/config/immersive_portals_fabric.json` .
+In Forge version, the config file is `/config/immersive_portals-client.toml` and `/config/immersive_portals-common.toml` .

 ## Client-Side Performance Configurations

 When you are nearby a portal, the FPS may drop due to these reasons:
 * Portal rendering.
 If the portal is invisible in the view (for example hidden by a wall) then it won't be rendered.
 Rendering a portal is roughly equivalent to rendering the whole world inside the portal again.
 * Client lighting updates.
 Some remote light updates happen upon chunk data retrieval and some light updates happen upon portal rendering.
 The light updates may cause lag spikes.
 * More chunk mesh rebuild.
 This mod tries not to build any remote chunk in the render thread during portal rendering.
 But rebuilding the chunks that are viewed through portals sometimes still costs performance.
 * More frequent GC due to loading more chunks.
 Approaching a portal loads more chunks and entities which consumes more RAM and may increase GC frequency thus creating more lag spikes.

+### Reduced Portal Rendering

+If enabled, fewer chunks will be rendered inside the portal thus increase the FPS.
+And the faraway portals won't be rendered.

 ### Max Portal Layer

 Specifies the maximum portal-in-portal rendering layer.

 When rendering infinite mirror room or world wrapping portals, the FPS may go very low because it renders too many portals in portals.